KatherineWasmer/SpectrumPRS/README.md

 - Cases: n = 41
 - Controls: n = 15

+## Cloud Computing Resources ☁️

+- Great Lakes: I found this cluster to be especially useful when working with command lines (see next section), particularly with PLINK.
+- Galaxy: This solves the issue of waiting for hours for your Python or R job to start in Great Lakes!
+You can sign up with your university (or any other) Google account and get 250 GB of free storage.
+Galaxy includes R (4.4) and Bioconductor (3.12), which saves the trouble of installing Bioconductor dependencies on your Great Lakes cluster.

 ## Useful command lines

 Working with Linux on an HPC is a learning curve, so I compiled a masterlist of commands that are common in computational genomics.
 These may be helpful if you do any sort of scientific computing at the University of Michigan!